Evangelion: 3.0 You Can (Not) Redo: Plot

 Gendo's assistant Kozo Fuyutsuki invites Shinji to play shogi and reveals that Yui is within Unit 01 as the control system.
 Rei is one of several clones of Shinji's mother; the Rei who rescued him is only the latest.
 Shinji is distraught by this.
 Kaworu removes Shinji's choker and wears it to gain his trust.

-Shinji and Kaworu pilot Unit 13 on their mission to use the Spears of Cassius and Longinus, two ancient weapons, to undo Third Impact; Rei follows in Mark.09.
+Shinji and Kaworu pilot Unit 13 on their mission to use the Spears of Cassius and Longinus, two ancient weapons, to undo the Third Impact; Rei follows in Mark.09.
 When Unit 13 reaches the body of the alien lifeform Lilith, Kaworu realizes that the spears are not what he expected.
 Kaworu, Asuka and Mari try stopping Shinji, but Shinji removes the spears.
 On Gendo's orders, Mark.09 decapitates Mark.06 to release the Twelfth Angel, which is absorbed by Unit 13.

 The awakened Unit 13 rises into the sky, starting another cataclysm, the Fourth Impact.
 Kaworu reveals that as the First Angel, he is now "cast down" to the Thirteenth.
 Rei loses control of Mark.09, which boards Wunder on its own in an attempt to take control of the ship.
 Rei ejects from her unit and Asuka blows up her own unit to destroy Mark.09.
 To stop the Fourth Impact, Mari ejects Shinji's cockpit from Unit 13, while Kaworu stabs the unit with the spears and allows the choker to kill him, to Shinji's horror.
 Rescuing Shinji from the cockpit, Asuka lectures him on running away from his problems before dragging him through the remains of Tokyo-3, with Rei following.